 Sow seed directly outdoors in spring after all danger of frost is past.
 Plants self-sow readily in warmer zones; remove spent blooms to keep spread in check.
 USDA Zones 9-11.

 Moonflower (Ipomoea alba)

 This is the Morning Glory vine's night owl cousin.
 Moonflower blooms unfurl at dusk, staging a slow-motion show that's almost as fun to see as the one that follows as night-pollinating moths sip nectar from flowers.
 The white blooms ooze an intoxicating fragrance.
 Site this vine near an outdoor seating area to savor the show and scent.

 Start seeds indoors in peat pots 2-3 weeks before last frost, or sow seed directly outdoors when night temperatures are reliably above 50ºF.
 Moonflower is a heat lover (USDA Zones 10-11); don't plant too early in cold regions.
 For a striking show, plant a trellis with both Morning Glory and Moonflower.

 Flowering Tobacco (Nicotiana species)

 These star-shaped flowers have a jasmine perfume that's released late afternoon through evening.
-Look for different types of flowering tobacco with varying heights and blossom color.
-Nicotiana alata (Zones 10-11), N. Sylvestris (Zones 10-11) and N. Langsdorffii (annual) are reliably fragrant.
+Look for different types of Flowering Tobacco with varying heights and blossom color.
+Nicotiana alata (USDA Zones 10-11), N. Sylvestris (USDA Zones 10-11), and N. Langsdorffii (annual) are reliably fragrant.
 Double-check all other seed packets or labels to confirm you're purchasing scented plants.